freehep/freehep-vectorgraphics/README.txt

 	http://java.freehep.org/vectorgraphics

-or the file
+of, if you installed the documentation distribution, the local website

-	doc/index.html
+	site/index.html

-in the documentation distribution.
+The FreeHEP Team.